 However, robotizing relatively more complex tasks is difficult, and requires a long timespan.
 Developments are racing forward at warp speed, but people do remain indispensable for the time being.
 With the help of Augmented Reality (AR), the people involved do not necessarily need to be experienced and with green fingers….

 I think this is one of the most significant benefits of AR.
-But there is more.
-Based on the seven practical benefits of Augmented Reality as laid out in my previous blog, I will now take a closer look at the opportunities in horticulture.
+I will take a closer look at the opportunities in horticulture.